allmonday/resolver-vs-graphql/README-en.md

     ).resolve([sprint1, sprint2] * 10)
 ```

-This is equivalent to the GraphQL approach in form.
+This is formally equivalent to GraphQL's approach.

-By now, you may have noticed that in the usage of providing `ids`, filtering the `stories` after retrieval through code is a very inefficient method.
-A better way is obviously to pass the parameters to the DataLoader and let it complete the filtering during the data retrieval process.
+You might notice that filtering stories after fetching them in the provided ids usage is a very inefficient approach.
+A better way would obviously be to pass it to the Dataloader and let it complete the filtering during data fetching.

-In the GraphQL scenario, the DataLoader can only set parameters through the `loader.load(params)` method.
-So, to achieve this function, there are only some rather awkward ways of writing, such as passing both the `id` and `ids` to the DataLoader through `params`.
+In GraphQL scenarios, Dataloader can only be configured through the params in the `loader.load(params)` method, so achieving this functionality requires some awkward writing, such as passing both id and ids together through params to the dataloader:

 ```python
   @strawberry.field